Edo Castle: Appearance of Edo Castle

 The plan of Edo Castle was not only large but elaborate.
 The grounds were divided into various wards, or citadels.
 The Honmaru was in the center, with the Ninomaru (second compound), Sannomaru (third compound) extending to the east; the Nishinomaru (west compound) flanked by Nishinomaru-shita (outer section) and Fukiage (firebreak compound); and the Kitanomaru (north compound).
 The different wards were divided by moats and large stone walls, on which various keeps, defense houses and towers were built.
 To the east, beyond the Sannomaru was an outer moat, enclosing the Otomachi and Daimyō-Kōji districts.

 Ishigaki stone walls were constructed around the Honmaru and the eastern side of the Nishinomaru.
 Each ward could be reached via wooden bridges, which were buffered by gates on either side.
 The circumference is subject to debate, with estimates ranging from 6 to 10 miles.

 With the enforcement of the sankin-kōtai system in the 17th century, it became expedient for the daimyōs to set up residence in Edo close to the shōgun.
 Surrounding the inner compounds of the castle were the residences of daimyōs, most of which were concentrated at the Outer Sakurada Gate to the south-east and in the Ōtemachi and Daimyō-Kōji districts east of the castle inside the outer moat.
 Some residences were also within the inner moats in the outer Nishinomaru.

-The mansions were large and very elaborate, with no expenses spared to construct palaces with Japanese gardens and multiple gates.
+The mansions were large and elaborate, with no expenses spared to construct palaces with Japanese gardens and multiple gates.
 Each block had four to six of the mansions, which were surrounded by ditches for drainage.
 Daimyōs with lesser wealth were allowed to set up their houses, called banchō, to the north and west of the castle.

 To the east and south of the castle were sections that were set aside for merchants, since this area was considered unsuitable for residences.
 The entertainment district Yoshiwara was also there.